-What is the difference between a ghost tour and a paranormal investigation tour?
+What difference is there between a history tour, a ghost tour and a paranormal investigation tour?

-A ghost tour is a 90-minute guided walking tour through the facility, encompassing facility history, memories, local tales, urban myths, and stories of the supernatural, whereas a paranormal tour is a two or three-hour interactive ghost hunt, which allows you to experience the science of paranormal investigations with electronic equipment, as seen on such shows as Ghost Adventures and Paranormal Lockdown.
+A history tour is a 90-minute daytime guided walking tour through the facility, with history, memories, and local tales; a ghost tour is similar, but at night and with added stories of the supernatural; and a paranormal tour is a two or three-hour interactive ghost hunt, which allows you to experience the science of paranormal investigations with electronic equipment, as seen on such shows as Ghost Adventures and Paranormal Lockdown.

 What cards are considered for concession pricing?

-We accept Healthcare cards, student cards, seniors cards, pension cards, and ADF cards for concessions.
+We accept Services Australia concession cards, companion cards, student cards, seniors cards and ADF cards for concession pricing.